douglascdev/aoba_discord_bot/README.rst

 Features
 --------

-Here's the full list of commands:
+Here's the full list of Discord commands:

 .. code-block::

     Admin:
-     !ban             Unban a member from this server !custom_cmd      Manage custom commands
+     !ban             Ban a member from this server !custom_cmd      Manage custom commands
      !kick            Kick a member from this server !prefix          Set the default command prefix
-     !purge           Deletes 100 or a specified number of messages from this channel
+     !purge           Deletes 100 or a specified number of messages from this channel !unban           Unban a member from this server

     BotAdmin:
      !announce        (UNTESTED)Make an announcement in every server